 Notice Requirements

-• The date the funds will be available
+- The time period within which the funds will be available

-For reasonable cause holds, the notice must also state that the bank is holding the deposit because it has reason to believe the check may not be paid, and it must include the specific reason (e.g., "Information indicates the check may not be paid" or "The account has been repeatedly overdrawn").
+For reasonable cause holds, the notice must state that the bank has reason to believe the check may not be paid and include the specific reason, such as information from the paying bank or facts showing that the check is stale-dated or postdated.

 The Most Common Regulation CC Violations